AshenFox/flashcards/apps/client/src/modules/Edit/components/TagSelector/README.md

 ## Example Component

-See `TagSelector2Example.tsx` for a complete working example with state management and available options.
+See `TagSelectorExample.tsx` for a complete working example with state management and available options.